Merge PDF

 Yes.
 The tool runs in any modern mobile browser including Safari on iOS and Chrome on Android.
 You can select PDF files from your device's storage, arrange them, and download the merged result without installing any app.

-How large can each individual PDF be?
+How large can each individual PDF be for merging?